-Along with providing online therapy to individuals around the world, I also post an Interview Series on this website where I share the stories of global citizens who have moved abroad, are traveling the globe or are transitioning to life back at home.
-Today’s interview with Kayla, who’s sharing a glimpse of her inspiring story of traveling the world.
+Along with working as coach for global nomads living around the world, I also post an Interview Series on this website where I share the stories of global nomads who have moved abroad, are traveling the globe, or are transitioning to life back at home.
+Today’s interview is with Kayla, who’s sharing a glimpse of her inspiring story of traveling the world.

 Kayla embarked on what was supposed to be a one year round the world trip in 2012 and hasn’t stopped traveling since.
 She’s lived and traveled in over 40 different countries and is a freelance writer, social media manager, and yoga instructor.